 BACK TO MY POINT.
 So many detours today.

 While The Boy was deployed, I was terrified.
 All the time.
 It was something I just became used to having inside, that constant worry.
-It was stronger than any other deployment before that one.
-And the Iraq deployment was the hardest one for me to get through.
+It was stronger than any of his prior deployments, and the Iraq deployment was the hardest one for me to get through.
 I missed and worried about him all day every day.
 It became a constant presence and a fact of my life.

 This song pulls it out of me.
 It’s the story of a man coping with the death of his brother.
 He connects with him again by driving his truck.
 I cry every time I hear it.
 Every Damn.
 Time.
 Why?

 This is also why I hate Westboro Baptist Church.
 Not just because they are wicked human beings who want to control the lives and loves of others, but also because they have the audacity to protest the funeral of someone who has just lost a soldier.
 Someone who is living my greatest fear.
-Unless It is impossible to explain if you have never felt fear like that.
+It is impossible to explain it accurately if you have never felt fear like that.
 It is a fear borne of love.
 It is the strongest, most horrible fear on earth.
-The fear from love.

 This song reminds me of this fear, so I hate it.
-But, it is cathartic to let that fear out.
-Other wise it settles too deep into my soul.
+But, it is cathartic to let that fear out, so I love it.